Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Solution of Multicriteria Pairwise Comparison Problems

 Since the problem takes the form of \eqref{P-minxAx-Bxleqx}, we apply Theorem~\ref{T-minxAx-Bxleqx} to find the minimum value $\theta$ of the objective function, which is given by \eqref{E-thetaeqtr1nABi1ABik}.
 Next, we obtain the solution set $X_{1}$ of the problem as the set of vectors

-If the columns in the generating matrix $\bm{G}=\bm{B}_{1}^{\ast}$ are collinear, then any column after normalization can be taken as the unique solution.
-Otherwise, we observe that by Theorem~\eqref{T-minxAx-Bxleqx-equivalence}, the set $X_{1}$ coincides with the set of regular solutions to the inequality
+If the columns in the matrix $\bm{G}=\bm{B}_{1}^{\ast}$ are collinear, then any column after normalization can be taken as the unique solution.
+Otherwise by Theorem~\ref{T-minxAx-Bxleqx-equivalence}, the set $X_{1}$ coincides with the set of regular solutions to the inequality

 It remains to obtain the best and worst differentiating solutions in the set, which are the minimal and maximal solutions of the respective problems

 By applying Lemma~\ref{L-maxxx11x-Bxleqx-1xeq1}, we find the best differentiating solutions represented in terms of the columns of the matrix $\bm{G}=(\bm{g}_{j})$ as the set of vectors